 - Enrolled full-time or part-time in an eligible program at the time the NFLP loan is established and must complete the education component(s) to prepare qualified nurse faculty,

-- Be in good academic standing in an advanced nurse education program at the school, and
+- Be in good academic standing in an advanced nurse education program at the College, and

 - Have no judgment liens entered against him/her based on the default on a federal debt, 28 U.S.C.
 3201(e).

 The borrower will maintain full time or part-time enrollment status for a minimum of 2 terms/semesters during an academic year while receiving the NFLP loan.

 NFLP loans may be used for the cost of tuition, fees, books, lab expenses, and other reasonable education expenses.

 An NFLP loan may not exceed $35,500 per student and not to exceed 5 years per student.